BardicDefense/purple-hack/README.md

 **If the check fails:** The character fails to get a good night’s sleep and suffers one level of fatigue due to lack of sleep.
 For each spell the character attempts to memorize, there is a 1-in-6 chance of failure.
 If the roll fails, the attempt to memorize fails - the spell slot remains empty and unusable this day.

+## Finding Food in the Wild

+When on a journey, a party may try to find food in the wilds rather than rely on rations purchased in a settlement.
+The party may choose to fish, forage, or hunt.

+If the party attempts to find food as they travel, the default difficulty of the check is Very Hard (17+).
+If the characters devote a whole day exclusively to finding food, without travel or rest, the difficulty is Daunting (11+).
+A single check is made for the entire party.
+A character with The Fieldcraft feat has an easier time finding food, and makes the check one tier easier.

+### Fishing

+Using a fishing pole, hook, and something for bait, fishing is possible in any hex which contains a lake or river.
+Successful fishing provides 2d6 rations.

+### Foraging

+Plants and mushrooms can be found in many hexes.
+Successful foraging provides 1d6 fresh rations (1d4 in winter, 1d8 in autumn).
+Rare and magical herbs may also turn up in the harvest.

-## Hunting
+### Hunting

-In the wilderness, the party can stop and hunt for food.
-Hunting must be the sole activity that day (i.e. no resting or traveling), and generates a random encounter for that hex, with the party having surprise and beginning combat 1d4 x 30' away from the quarry.
+Successful hunting means that the party has crept up on game animals, and must then attempt to kill them.
+The party has surprise and beginning combat 1d4 x 30' away from the quarry.
 A successful hunt yields fresh rations based on the HP of game animals killed: 1 ration per HP for small animals, 2 rations per HP for medium, and 4 rations per HPH for large.

-Hunting is a Daunting (11+) check, though the Fieldcraft feat lowers the difficulty in favored terrain to Moderate (8+).
-However, some hexes may be more or less difficult, others might require a character with Fieldcraft and the matching favored terrain to hunt in at all, while still others are too barren for any hunter.

 ## Weather